jefflund/gopherlibterminal/README.md

 # Usage

 The official [reference](http://foo.wyrd.name/en:bearlibterminal:reference) for [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal) should serve as the main documentation.
-Renaming has been to honor [Go](https://golang.org/)'s naming convention. `terminal_open` becomes `gopherlibterminal.Open`.
+All functions and constants have been renamed to honor [Go](https://golang.org/)'s naming convention. `terminal_open` becomes `gopherlibterminal.Open`.

 I suggest you shorten "gopherlibterminal":